 ALEXANDER: Over the years, the Deans were all really unique individuals.
 Each of them had different skill sets, but some of the Deans were fairly short in their tenure.
-Some were here, Dr. Ed Tomsovic, for some time.
+Some were here, Dr.

+Ed Tomsovic, were here for some time.
 And I really enjoyed working for the different Deans.
-And it was always a very close relationship between what I did, which was to support the Dean.
+And it was always a very close relationship between what I did, which was really to support the Dean and his job of growing the school and making it accredited and everything.
 My job was to try to figure out where we had the funds to make that all happen.
-So, all of the Deans have been really unique to work with.
+So, the Deans were, all of the Deans have been really unique to work with.